 Outstanding winery capable of producing wines of very high quality, and did so this year.
-Also will usually have at least two wines rated at 95 points or above.
+Will have at least two wines rated at 95 points or above.

 4.5 black stars

 Excellent winery able to produce wines of high to very high quality, knocking on the door of a 5-star rating.
-Will normally have one wine rated at 95 points or above, and two (or more) at 90 and above, others 87-89.
+Will have one wine rated at 95 points or above, and two (or more) at 90 or above.

 4 black stars